shahjalal-labs/DeshGuide-client/src/docs/prompt.md

 ---

 i need to add new feature for each story it will have details button to navigate to the story details page, and have the option to share by react share,

+- Share button via `react-share` (Facebook)
+- Only logged-in users can share
+- `All Stories` ➜ navigates to **Community Page**

+if user not logged in, it will swal message